PhuongHoang/expense-app/README.md

 #### Setup REST endpoint with Spring Data REST
 Spring Data REST generates REST endpoints for `@Repository` classes automatically.
 This saves from having to write `@RestController` classes by hand.

-  :ballot_box_with_check: Setup the endpoints for all the available repositories
+  :ballot_box_with_check: Setup the endpoints for all the available repositories in [expense-tracker](expense-tracker)

   :black_square_button: Configure the JSON response so that it helps me to work with the response effectively.
 The current default JSON response (HAL based) is not very intuitive to work with.

+#### Setup React front end
+I need a front end for my application.
+React fits the bill nicely as it is very popular at the moment.
+For this, I will use this [tutorial](https://dzone.com/articles/integrating-java-and-npm-builds-using-gradle) as a guide.

+  :ballot_box_with_check: Create an empty react project, called [expense-ui](expense-ui)

+  :black_square_button: Configure the gradle build to build this project

+  :black_square_button: Integrate with the [expense-tracker](expense-tracker) back end